 The four best months to buy computers are August, September, November, and December.
 Which month is best will depend on your goals: price or features.
 In August and September, the best deals are on the outgoing models.
 You don’t get the latest and greatest features, but you will find outgoing models more than adequate for most students and anyone with average computing and internet surfing tasks.
 Which is most of us.
 However, if you are into gaming or programming, then you usually want the latest, greatest computer with the highest speed, maximum storage capability, and latest cutting-edge features.
 If you can wait just a bit, prices will drop for November Black Friday and December Christmas gift shopping deals.

 Another option for the truly frugal is InterConnection.
 The non-profit organization refurbishes and sells low-cost computers, with FREE shipping to continental U.S. addresses.
-Anyone can visit the retail store or shop in the interconnection.org online retail store or the retail store in Seattle.
+Anyone can visit the retail store or shop online at interconnection.org online retail store.
 You’ll find refurbished laptops, desktop computers, and peripherals (mice, keyboards, monitors, etc.).
 A refurbished computer is generally 30 percent less than a comparable new one.
 Plus, a refurbished computer helps the environment by reusing electronics and keeping them out of the landfill.

 It’s a very good idea not to buy all the back-to-school supplies for the year in August.
 Rather, buy the minimal needs to get the kiddos started, and then buy again when prices drop.
 Such as right after school starts.
 Like…now.